-Champagne is available in various bottle sizes.
-The standard size is the 0.75 liter bottle.
-The size of the bottle plays an important role in the ageing and maturing process of the champagne.
-The same cuvée usually tastes more harmonious from a magnum bottle than from a standard bottle, and it also matures better afterwards.
-However, even larger formats no longer offer any advantage, as the wine was not necessarily fermented in this bottle for practical reasons.
+Champagne is offered in various bottle sizes.
+The standard size is the 0.75-liter bottle.
+Bottle size plays a significant role in the aging and maturation process of Champagne.
+The same cuvée generally tastes more harmonious from a magnum bottle than from a standard bottle, and it also ages better.
+However, even larger formats no longer offer an advantage, as the wine was not necessarily fermented in that specific bottle for practical reasons.

 - 4.5l Rehoboam